haroldo89/autoscaling-demo/knative-demo/serving/README.md

-# Deploy KNATIVE on Kubernetes in local environme
+# Deploy KNATIVE on Kubernetes in local environment

 ## Production (Non-)Suitability
 Some values in this example **may or may not be optimal for your deployment**.